 How Healthy is Your Codebase?
-Introducing Biomarkers for Code
+Introducing Code Health and Biomarkers for Software

 In medicine, a biomarker is a measure that might indicate a particular disease or physiological state of an organism.
 CodeScene’s biomarkers do the same for code.
-Combined with our biomarker trend measures, you get a high-level summary of the state of your hotspots and the direction your code is moving in.
-Code biomarkers act like a virtual code reviewer that looks for patterns that might indicate problems.
+Combined with our biomarker trend measures, you get a high-level summary of the state of your hotspots and the direction your code is moving in; does it get better or worse over time?

 Metrics must be Actionable

-Biomarker scores use baseline data from thousands of codebases, and your code is scored against an industry average of similar codebases.
-The biomarkers concept is built on top of CodeScene’s other metrics and behavioral data.
+The biomarkers and code health concepts are built on baseline data from thousands of codebases.
+To make the resulting information actionable, the code health concept is built on top of CodeScene’s other metrics .
 That means we only score the prioritized parts of the codebase, the parts that are most likely to impact development and maintenance costs.

 All together, the code health concept supports an organization by: